-As part of SAHM Manchester Museum, in partnership with the British Council, will create paid employment, training and engagement opportunities for young people aged 11-25.
+As part of SAHM 2020, Manchester Museum, in partnership with the British Council, created paid employment, training and engagement opportunities for young people aged 11-25.
 As a large-scale commemorative month, SAHM has great potential to mainstream young people’s stories and experience as a powerful, relevant and contemporary campaign.
-This activity is funded by the DCMS Youth Accelerator Fund via National Lottery Heritage Fund.
+This activity was funded by the DCMS Youth Accelerator Fund via National Lottery Heritage Fund.

-South Asian Heritage Month is an initiative being launched in the UK for the first time this summer.
+South Asian Heritage Month is an initiative launched in the UK in 2020.
 It aims to raise the profile of British-South Asian History in the UK through education, arts, culture and commemoration, with the goal of helping people to better understand the diversity of present-day Britain, as well as improving levels of social cohesion between the various communities.

 What is the background to South Asian Heritage Month?